orenvadi/test-task-blockchain/Project-1/README.md

 ## Setup

-1. Clone the repository.
+1. Clone this repo.
-2. Install Go on your system if it's not installed yet.
+2. Install Go on your system if it's not installed.
-3. In order to install dependencies run:
+3. Install dependencies:
     ```bash
     go mod tidy
     ```